gianlazz/Lazztech.Cloud/GianDevNotes.md

 Looking back I seemed to have solved this issue before by modifying the dockerfiles to fix the copy lines or something.

 Checkout this days entry for the docker-compose up failure solution:
-## Sunday, August 5, 2018
+Sunday, August 5, 2018
-## Sprint 0: Unit Tests & Snapshot Coordinates
+Sprint 0: Unit Tests & Snapshot Coordinates

+Yeah if I look at the cli project dockerfile which is the oldest I can take from that.
+It has copy statments for each of the projects that the solution needs to build so I'll have to model the other ones after that and I think that will fix it.